ScooloV/bbpedia/docs/core_rules.md

-was Knocked Down as the result of a Block action performed by this player, a roll of 8+ before applying any modifierrs will break their armour, regardless of their actual Armour Value.
+was Knocked Down as the result of a Block action performed by this player, a roll of 8+ before applying any modifiers will break their armour, regardless of their actual Armour Value.

-DISTURBING PRESENCE\* When an opposition player performs either a Pass action, a Throw Team- mate action or a Throw Bomb Special action, or attempts to either interfere with a pass or to catch the ball, they must apply a -1 modifierr to the test for each player on your team with this Skill that is within three squares of them, even if the player with this Skill is Prone, Stunned or has lost their Tackle Zone.
+DISTURBING PRESENCE\* When an opposition player performs either a Pass action, a Throw Team- mate action or a Throw Bomb Special action, or attempts to either interfere with a pass or to catch the ball, they must apply a -1 modifier to the test for each player on your team with this Skill that is within three squares of them, even if the player with this Skill is Prone, Stunned or has lost their Tackle Zone.

 EXTRA ARMS

-This player may apply a +1 modifierr when they attempt to pick up or catch the ball, or when they attempt to interfere with a pass.
+This player may apply a +1 modifier when they attempt to pick up or catch the ball, or when they attempt to interfere with a pass.

 **78**